maneesha14w/listr/README.md

 ## Features

 - Light/dark mode toggle
-- Search for any book on OpenLibrary API and save it to you library
+- Search for any book on OpenLibrary API and save it to your library
 - Responsive
 - Has drag and drop functionality to order books to liking.
 - Books are persisted in Local storage.